eonk/CrimeSciData/docs/01-intro.md

 What is more.
 I would suggest you go to the Tools drop down menu, select Global Options, and make sure you select "Never" where it says "Save workspace".
 Then click "Apply".
 This way you will never be asked to save what is in your global environment when you terminate a session.

 <img src="https://user-images.githubusercontent.com/98951792/215292052-cbb36812-e7a7-4a7f-b2e4-57ea93918274.png">

+## Exercise for this week
+Once you finish your lab session, don't forget to do this [Exercise](https://eonk.shinyapps.io/MCD_ex) and have a chance to sum-up this week's R codes.